AUVSL/constant_velocity_HRBR_for_skid_steer_vehicles/readMe.txt

 known issue(s)
 1) the angular velocity setpoints data for the controllers in the experimental folder will sometimes be saved with an offset from what actually was seen in experiment/ what the vehicles send out with ros

+This code is associated with the paper:
+Dekhterman, S.R., Cichon, M.T., Norris, W.R., Nottage, D. & Soylemezoglu, A. (2024) Hierarchical rule-base reduction fuzzy control for constant velocity path tracking of a differential steer vehicle.
+Journal of Field Robotics, 1–17. https://doi.org/10.1002/rob.22287